 Unfortunately, there is no airport on the Amalfi Coast.

-- A Curreri Bus – which can be boarded directly outside Terminal 1 at the airport (ticket’s around EUR 10 – it can purchase directly from the driver.)
+- A Curreri Bus – which can be boarded directly outside Terminal 1 at the airport (tickets around EUR 10 – can be purchased directly from the driver).

-- An Alibus Bus – which you can board at the airport (tickets around EUR 5 – it can be purchased directly through the driver or online).
+- An Alibus Bus – which you can board at the airport (tickets around EUR 5 – can be purchased directly through the driver or online).
 It will lead you to the Trenitalia railway station in Piazza Garibaldi, Central Naples.
 Travel all the way to Sorrento, where you catch your last bus to Amalfi Coast.
 Yes, it’s quite the journey.

 Tip – try to grab the seats on the right to fill your visual senses with beautiful sceneries.